AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_android.md

 ### Mute and unmute a chat group

 Group members can mute and unmute a chat group, whereas the chat group owner and chat group admins cannot perform such operations.
-Once you mute a chat group, you won't receive notifications from this chat group.
+Once members mutes a chat group, they no longer receive notifications from this chat group.

 Refer to the following sample code to mute and unmute a chat group: